dev-coder2/sql-python-connection/README.md

 ## Usage
-You should have A IP address of your remote sql server and you just have to put this IP address in the db_sript
+You should have A IP address of your remote sql server and you just have to put this IP address in the db_sript along with your login credentials.